adap/flower/examples/whisper-federated-finetuning/README.md

 ### Federated Downstreaming on Raspberry Pi

+Setting up the environment for the Raspberry Pi is not that different from the steps you'd follow on any other Ubuntu machine (this example assumes your Raspberry Pi -- either 5 or 4 -- runs Ubuntu server 22.04/23.10 64bits).
+Note that unlike in the previous sections of this example, clients for Raspberry Pi work better when using PyTorch 1.13.1 (or earlier versions to PyTorch 2.0 in general).

 > Please follow the steps [here](rpi_setup.md) if you are looking for a step-by-step guide on how to setup your Raspberry Pi to run this example.

-Setting up the environment for the Raspberry Pi is not that different from the steps you'd follow on any other Ubuntu machine (this example assumes your Raspberry Pi -- either 5 or 4 -- runs Ubuntu server 22.04/23.10 64bits).

 In order to run this example on a Raspberry Pi, you'll need to follow the same steps as outlined above in the `non-simulated` section.
 First, launch the server on your development machine.